America's 25 Most Popular National Parks, Ranked

 But which park to visit?
-There are currently a whopping 60 national parks in America.
-To help narrow the playing field, we have thusly ranked what are, per to National Parks Service’s 2017 data, the 25 most-visited.
+There are currently 62 national parks in America.
+To help narrow the playing field, we have thusly ranked what are, per the National Parks Service’s 2018 data (the most recent available), the 25 most-visited.
+Spreadsheets were involved!

-Now, it should be noted that America’s least-visited national parks are often the least-visited not because they are uncool, but because they are geographically inconvenient for most Americans to reach (like Virgin Islands National Park, or Alaska's Denali).
-By the same token, Great Smoky Mountains National Park wins “most-visited” year after year on a technicality (basically, people drive through it a lot just to get from Point A to Point B).
-But while it is widely known that there is nothing journalists love more than to put things in numerical order according to how good they are, we do not love it enough to do 60 things.
+Now, it should be noted that America’s least-visited national parks are often the least-visited not because they are uncool, but because they are geographically inconvenient for most Americans to reach -- like 2018’s least-visited park, northern Alaska's decidedly kick-ass Gate of the Arctic.
+By the same token, Great Smoky Mountains wins “most-visited” year after year on a technicality: basically, people have to drive through it a lot just to get from Point A to Point B (still, it's a lot more gorgeous than your average highway by a longshot).
+But while it is widely known that there is nothing journalists love more than to put things in numerical order according to how good they are, we do not love it enough to do 62 things.
 We will be doing 25 things.

-Did we rank the parks according their uniqueness, or photogenicness, or diversity of flora and fauna, or for the level of adventure contained therein?
+Did we rank these 25 parks according to their uniqueness, or photogenicness, or diversity of flora and fauna, or level of adventure contained therein?
 Yes.
-We ranked them according to which ones are the best.
+A little personal bias?
+Of course.
+But we're confident we properly ranked them from great to best.
 Let’s begin.

-Missouri Edging out Saguaro National Park from 2016’s most-visited list is America’s newest national park.
+Coming in at America’s 14th most-visited national park of 2018, with 2,016,180 visitors, is Gateway Arch.
+It’s one of the newer additions to the national park roster.
 Formerly known as the Jefferson National Expansion Memorial, Gateway Arch National Park represents an incredible modernization of St. Louis that blends the urban world with the natural.
 The Gateway Arch museum records the region’s history of slavery and Westward expansion; the arch itself has defined the St. Louis skyline for more than 50 years (and yes, you can take a tram to the top.)

-To be clear, all of these things are great -- the reason Gateway Arch ranks last is not because it is not an exceptional site, it’s because it’s not really an exceptional site by national park standards.
-It’s small, and ultimately it’s urban no matter how many trees they plant or green highways they unveil.
+To be clear, all of these things are great -- the reason Gateway Arch ranks last here is not because it is not an exceptional site, but because it’s not an exceptional site by national park standards.
+Aside from being teeny, it’s ultimately an urban space no matter how many trees get planted nor green highways unveiled.
 The NPS still hasn’t really explained why, exactly, Gateway Arch was redesignated as a national park, which usually protect unique or vulnerable ecosystems.
-You should definitely visit Gateway Arch; it’s just not your place for backcountry camping or hiking or any of the things you visit national parks to do.
+You should definitely visit Gateway Arch; it’s just not your place for backcountry camping or hiking or any of the things we visit national parks to do.

 24. Cuyahoga Valley National Park